Veneridze/laravel-pricing-plans/README.md

 This model is object for counting usage feature

-For more details take a look to each model and the `Veneridze\PricingPlans\Models\Concerns\Subscribable` trait.
+For more details take a look to each model and the `Veneridze\PricingPlans\Models\Subscribable` trait.

 ## Events